Wyamio/Wyam.Web/input/docs/concepts/metadata.md

 # Front Matter

 One of the more common ways to set metadata that's intended to be read by modules (as opposed to written by them) is to use *front matter*.
 Front matter is a common concept in static generators and gets around the problem of how to define metadata for a file without creating a whole separate file.
 Typically front matter is placed at the top of an input file and uses some sort of format (like YAML or JSON) to define key/value pairs.
-In Wyam, front matter can be extracted using the [FrontMatter](/modules/frontmatter) module in combination with the [Yaml](/modules/yaml) or [Json](/modules/json) module.
-Often front matter is delimited from the actual file content by a series of dashes such as `---`.
+In Wyam, front matter can be extracted using the [FrontMatter](/modules/frontmatter) module.
+That module accepts child modules that process whatever content is contained in the front matter block, such as the [Yaml](/modules/yaml) or [Json](/modules/json) module.
+Often front matter is delimited from the actual file content by a series of dashes such as `---`, though an alternate delimiter can be specified in the [FrontMatter](/modules/frontmatter) module.

 A file that contains front matter might look like this: